StephaneAkira/RWD-Project-FCC/Colored Markers/resume.md

 it arranges colors from top to bottom, or along a 180 degree line, by default.

+# Gradients In depth Guide

+we use gradient with the background property

+we need at least two colors for the gradient to work

+# Linear Gradient

+- background: linear-gradient(teal,purple)

+- we can change directions by specifying at the beginning before the colors like so:

+background: linear-gradient(to bottom or 123deg, teal,purple)

+- we can control the size of the colors , we call it color-stop, we can specify % after a color we have a starting and a closing % , we need both like so :

+background: linear-gradient(teal 0% 10%,purple 40% 100%)

+# Radial Gradient

+it radiates outward from an origine of a form of a circle but often elipse

+background: radial-gradient(teal,purple)

+- we can make he origine a circle rather than an elipse, by specifying circle before the colors.

+  note that we can soecify color-stop just like with liner-gradient like so :

+background: raial-gradient(circle , teal,purple)

+- we can also position the origine by specifying the circle or whatever we want thenn at choose a postion we want that to be like so:

+background: radial-gradient(circle at top , teal,purple)

+# Conic Gradient

+it's nice looking
+use at least 2 colors , but use 8 for good looking points

+in a conic gradient, colors rotate around some central point

+- we can change the color-stop just like any other gradient, we can position them etc... just like the rest of them

+# repeating gradient:

+we have repeating versions of gradients, linear, conic or radial

+let's see some example

+let's set color-stop values with px

+- background: repeating-linear-gradient(teal 50px,purple 50px 100px, teal 100px 150px)

+- background: repeating-radial-gradient(teal 50px,purple 50px 100px, teal 100px 150px)

+- background: repeating-conic-gradient(teal 50px,purple 50px 100px, teal 100px 150px)

 # Opacity:

 With the CSS opacity property, you can control how opaque or transparent